Once you read about Riverside Park in Guelph, you’re going to want to spend the entire day – or multiple days – there!

 Speed River runs alongside the park and brings with it lots of Canadian geese, seagulls and ducks.
-There is a manmade waterfall of sorts, and a pedestrian/bike bridge that spans the width of the river.
-SPeed River eventually connects with Grand River.
+There is a manmade waterfall of sorts and a pedestrian/bike bridge that spans the width of the river.
+Speed River eventually connects with the Grand River.
 Access to the river is very easy, so parents of little ones will want to keep one hand on their kiddos.

 a natural playground hybrid

 The playground structures are very large and offer lots of space for running and playing.
 The structures are a mix between natural pieces and modern equipment including a wooden fish and a grasshopper-shaped climber.
 Kids of every age will like the swings, slides and varying sizes of climbing and balancing that this playground promotes.
 The park surface is a mixture of rubberized ground and woodchips, with paved paths around the perimeter.

 Speaking of paved paths, the grounds are home to paved walkways all through the park, and leading into and out of Riverside.
 They’re not perfectly smooth but are definitely wheel-friendly.
 Bring your wheels and have fun riding around Riverside Park in Guelph.

 stay for the day